 The theme of the wedding was Harry Potter, and we were all delighted with the special, Hogwarts style touches.

-Once the bride and groom were seated, there was a toast, cake cutting, more photo opportunities and the food was served.
+Once the bride and groom were seated, there was a toast, cake cutting and more photo opportunities, all before the food was served.
 This was unlike any American wedding I have been to where you get up to serve yourself when your table number is called.
 Each table had a group of servers who poured our wine, water and brought our food to us.
 And the food, oh my!
 We had a seafood salad with galette bouquet for an appetizer; a delicious soup; a fresh fish dish; a beef fillet with foie gras, and risotto.
 C’etait delicieux.

 Partway through the dinner, the bride and groom were escorted out of the reception area by their siblings to change.